Devour (Pharmakon album)

 Devour is the fourth studio album by musician Margaret Chardiet under her music project Pharmakon.
 It was released by Sacred Bones Records on August 30, 2019.

-The first single from the album Self-Regulating System was released on July 9, 2019.
+The first and lead single from the album Self-Regulating System was released on July 9, 2019.
+The second single Spit It Out followed on August 7, 2019.

 Critical reception

 Devour was met with universal acclaim from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 83, based on 10 reviews.